roncarr880/QRP_LABS_WSPR/README.md

 # QRP_LABS_WSPR
-A wspr transmitter using the QRP Labs arduino shield
+A wspr transmitter and general coverage receiver using the QRP Labs arduino shield and receiver module.

 Status:   Work in progress